davicami/react-task-manager/README.md

 # React Task Manager

-A simple Task Manager built with React, to experiment the basis of the framework.
+A simple Task Manager built with React, to experiment the basis of the framework, as a tutorial from Traversy Media.